second-state/wasm-joey/documentation/installation.md

 ### Create directory for AOT compiler files

-SSVM generates AOT files which need to be stored on the solid state file system.
+WasmEdge generates AOT files which need to be stored on the solid state file system.
 Please create the following directory and adjust the permissions as follows.

 ```
 mkdir /media/nvme/aot